ai/dual-publish/README.md

 // ESM in webpack, Parcel, and Rollup import lib from 'lib'

-// ESM in Node.js
-// we need index.js, because Conditional Exports produce warning import lib from 'lib/index.js'
+// ESM in Node.js.
+We need index.js because Conditional Exports produce warning. import lib from 'lib/index.js'

 // ESM in browser